mynormh/slicks-slices/notes.md

   1. Third time when we set slicemasters state (`hotSlices: [...], slicemasters: [...])`).
 - The src we use in the image for `LoadingGrid.js` is just a trick to maintain the aspect ratio by using a transparent gif, we can create our own in <https://png-pixel.com>.
 - We achieve the loading animations by using a linear gradient and animation the position of the background.
+- A trick to have formatting and syntax highlighting for GraphQL queries that don't use Gatsby's `graphql` (like `useLatestData`'s) is to add `gql` before the template string but we don't have a graphql module for this so we also need to add a `gql` dummy function that takes all the pieces and then join them back together or one that uses `String.raw`, this will trick VSCode into thinking it is indeed graphQL.
+- Since fragments are only used on the client-side when making requests in GraphQL, an alternative is to just use a template literal with the fields our fragment would have and interpolate it in the query of the fetch request.
+- Since we're not using Gatsby to fetch the images in our home page, we can't use Gatsby Image.
+Luckily Sanity supports image resizing in the URL.
+And since the images will still take a second or two to load we can use Sanity's LQIP (Low Quality Image Placeholder) while they load.

 ## CSS Tricks